vaniawrenda/psd/_sources/intro.md

-# Welcome to your Jupyter Book
+# Welcome

 Nama        : Vania Wrenda Adelavisa
 NIM         : 220411100092
 Mata Kuliah : Proyek Sains Data IF-5D

 This is a small sample book to give you a feel for how book content is